polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 A full node could eventually rebuild every block's state without additional information and become an archive node.
 This still needs to be implemented at the time of writing.
 If you need to query historical blocks' states past what you pruned, you must purge your database and resynchronize your node, starting in archive mode.
 Alternatively, you can use a backup or snapshot of a trusted source to avoid needing to sync from genesis with the network and only need the states of blocks past that snapshot.

 Full nodes allow you to read the current state of the chain and to submit and validate extrinsics directly on the network without relying on a centralized infrastructure provider.

+#### Light Node

-Another type of node is a *light node*.
-A light node has only the runtime and the current state but doesn't store past blocks and so cannot read historical data without requesting it from a node that has it.
+A *light node* has only the runtime and the current state but doesn't store past blocks and so cannot read historical data without requesting it from a node that has it.
 Light nodes are useful for resource-restricted devices.
-An interesting use-case of light nodes is a browser extension, which is a node in its own right, running the runtime in WebAssembly format, as well as a full or light node that is completely encapsulated in WebAssembly and can be integrated into web apps: [Smoldot](https://github.com/smol-dot/smoldot.){target=_blank}
+An interesting use-case of light nodes is a browser extension, which is a node in its own right, running the runtime in WebAssembly format, as well as a full or light node that is completely encapsulated in WebAssembly and can be integrated into web apps: [Smoldot](https://github.com/smol-dot/smoldot){target=_blank}

 !!!note Substrate Connect
     [Substrate Connect](https://github.com/paritytech/substrate-connect){target=_blank} provides a way to interact with